diku-dk/futhark/docs/man/futhark-bench.rst

   The backend used when compiling Futhark programs (without leading ``futhark``, e.g. just ``opencl``).

+--concurrency=NUM

+  The number of benchmark programs to prepare concurrently.
+Defaults to the number of cores available.  *Prepare* means to compile the benchmark, as well as generate any needed datasets.
+In some cases, this generation can take too much memory, in which case lowering ``--concurrency`` may help.

 --entry-point=name

   Only run entry points with this name.